thalerjonathan/rust-ddd/reports/week2/day7/README.md

 Finally the application service and their usage in the REST handlers.
 This took me less than 30 minutes (including the README for Day 7).

+After this I started working on the frontend and followed the same approach as for the other parts.
+In less than 15 minutes I had the whole Team UI functionality done.

 ## Conclusions

 As previously, Cursor proved to be very useful for generating the code and I had this stuff done in less than 1 hour.